 - View the College-wide learning outcomes

-The process of identifying, defining and developing program and course learning outcomes at Red River College is being facilitated by staff in the Program and Curriculum Development Department as part of the on-going Curriculum Validation process.
+The process of identifying, defining and developing program and course learning outcomes at Red River College is being facilitated by staff in the Program and Curriculum Development.

 Learning Outcomes FAQ